Framization of the Temperley-Lieb Algebra: Knot invariants

-Further, we do not take into consideration the case where $z=-\frac{1}{|D|}$, since important topological information is lost.
-Indeed, the trace ${\rm tr}$ gives the same value for all even (resp. odd) powers of the $g_i$'s, for $m \in \mathbb{Z}^{>0}$ \cite{jula}:
+We do not take into consideration the case where $z=-\frac{1}{|D|}$, since important topological information is lost.
+For example, the trace ${\rm tr}_D$ gives the same value for all even (resp. odd) powers of the $g_i$'s, for $m \in \mathbb{Z}^{>0}$ \cite{jula}:

 and